 Construction of this unique “Writers Village” began in 1934, on Stalin’s decree.
 It is famous as the retirement home of Boris Pasternak, the author of Dr. Zhivago.
-The family dacha, built by Pasternak’s father in 1937, is now a museum in the author’s honour and his grave is in the village cemetery.
+The family dacha, built by Pasternak’s father in 1937, is now a museum in the author’s honor and his grave is in the village cemetery.

 The village also has museums dedicated to Russia’s most popular children’s poet Korney Chukovsky; and Russia’s first blues-poet-singer group, Bulat Okudzhava.
-It also features the Transfiguration Church, and the summer residence of the late Russian Patriarch Alexei II.
+It also features the Transfiguration Church and the summer residence of the late Russian Patriarch Alexei II.

 Peredelkino was built 25 kms southwest of Moscow, in the forested areas on the river Setun and its tributary, the river Peredelka.